howdoicomputer/junar/README.md

     rspec spec

-Note, the Junar API is just awful.
 Prepare for timed out connections, bad request errors, etc. The builds will fail often because of this.
 I am depending heavily on caching to side-step this problem.
 I am planning on introducing more graceful failures and better mocking in the future to help with the dependendability of testing.

 ### Setup